CLOVIS-AI/Prepared/docs/website/docs/index.md

 ## Prepared isn't a test runner

-The goal of Prepared is to simplify how we declare tests, how we go from a thought to code.
+The goal of Prepared is to simplify how we declare tests: how we go from a thought to code.
 Test runners are libraries that execute test batteries and report results to your build system.
 Prepared isn't a test runner, but [it is compatible with a few existing ones](tutorials/index#test-runners).

 ## Prepared isn't an assertion library